 I was informed that the surgery would be to remove six inches of bone from my arm and replace it with a cadaver.
 I was relieved and extremely grateful that this treatment option wouldn’t turn my whole life upside down, but there were still concerns.
 I didn’t know if I would ever get back full motion in my arm or be able to get my arm over my head again.
 I didn’t know if I would look the same after surgery with this “new” arm.

 Less than twenty days from the date of my diagnosis, on September 23, 2013, I had surgery.
 I remained hospitalized for three days following the surgery and then began my healing journey.
 I couldn’t return to work for four weeks and went through six months of physical therapy.
+I am incredibly lucky to have a support group of family and friends that surrounded me and picked me up when I was down.
+They took care of me and gave me the love and support I needed to get through what could have been a devastating time.
+My parents stayed with me overnight while I was in the hospital, I even stayed with my sister and brother in law for a week after surgery and my sister filled the room I stayed in with all of the flowers I received.
+I am extremely grateful to have every one of them in my life.
 The team at Emory made my journey to recovery seamless.
 I especially loved my physical therapist.
 Her excitement every session made me excited!
 She looked at my circumstances as a challenge, but together we pushed through.
 In fact, because my recovery went so well – something she had never seen with my type of surgery before – she ended up using it as a case study.

 Today, my life is mostly back to normal.
 I have full motion in my left arm again, but my arm is still restricted when it comes to putting weight on it.
 It is going to take some time for the new bone to fully fuse with my natural bone, so right now I cannot hold more than five pounds with my left hand.
 I am aware and mindful of the activity and stress I place on my new arm, but I do not want to do anything that could potentially damage it, but thankfully I am able to work out regularly and both my work and social life are as normal as they can be!